lowercasename/homepage/src/pages/academia.md

 - "'Life!
 Life!
 Life!': The Precarious Utopianism of Kim Stanley Robinson's _New York 2140_."
 Disruption, Displacement, and Disorder: 43rd Society for Utopian Studies Conference, November 2018, University of California Berkeley.
 - "The Utopian Body in Contemporary Literatures of Crisis."
 British Association of Contemporary Literary Studies - What Happens Now, July 2018, Loughborough University.
 - "'It's All Good, It's All Fucked': The Anti-Capitalist Commons in Contemporary Poetry."
 Movements: Protest, Politics and Activism in the Twenty-First Century, July 2018, Nottingham Contemporary.
 - "Lines of Flight: The Utopian Escape in Contemporary Speculative Literature."
-Utopia, _Now_!, August 2017, Chelsea College of Arts, London. (<a href="https://archive.org/details/UtopiaNow2017/10UtopianowDay3CarolineEdwardsRaphaelKabo.mp3">Audio</a>)
+Utopia, _Now_!, August 2017, Chelsea College of Arts, London. ([Audio](https://archive.org/details/UtopiaNow2017/10UtopianowDay3CarolineEdwardsRaphaelKabo.mp3))
 - "Troubled Solidarity, Precarious Utopias."
 Solidarity and Utopia: 18th Utopian Studies Society Conference, July 2017, Gdańsk, Poland.
 - "The Snow and the Zone: Creating _communitas_ on the thresholds of sf cinema."
 CRSF 2017, June 2017, University of Liverpool.
 - "Occupy the Threshold: Locating occupation protests in liminal space."
 Crossing Borders: Negotiation, Provocation, and Transgression, May 2017, Birkbeck, University of London.